25 Feel-Good Movies on Netflix Canada That Will Lift Your Spirits

 Check out these movies that were better than the books.

 To All the Boys I’ve Loved Before (2018)

 Teenager Lara Jean Covey (Lana Condor) writes secret letters to every boy she’s ever fallen for and keeps them in a hatbox given to her by her late mother.
 When Lara Jean’s younger sister mails the letters behind her back, she’s forced to confront her imaginary love life head-on.
-To All the Boys I’ve Loved Before has become something of a cult classic, and it’s earned every bit of its acclaim.
+To All the Boys I’ve Loved Before has earned its cult classic status.

 You’re guaranteed to fall in love with these rom-coms on Netflix Canada!

 Set It Up (2018)

 To make their lives easier, two assistants in New York City (Zoey Deutch and Glen Powell) play matchmaker with their workaholic bosses (Lucy Liu and Taye Diggs).
 In true rom-com fashion, the scheming duo begin to fall for each other, too.
 Carried along by the great chemistry of its leads, Set It Up makes for thoroughly enjoyable viewing.